Food Safety

 The Food Code also details sewage guidelines and provides extensive regulations on “mobile food establishment water tanks” to ensure their safety and durability.
 These regulations typically apply to vendors in amusement parks, arenas, and stadiums.

-Food Safety in Airports
+Food safety in airports

-According to the Bureau of Transportation Statistics, there were 77.5 million scheduled passengers in April of 2023 alone.12 More people are traveling than ever, meaning more hungry mouths are on the move!
+According to the Bureau of Transportation Statistics, there were 77.5 million scheduled passengers in April of 2023 alone.11 More people are traveling than ever, meaning more hungry mouths are on the move!

 Airports are government entities receiving funding from federal, state, and local entities.
-You can find restaurants, marketplaces, vending machines, and more when traveling through an airport, but the government does not own these businesses–their operators rent space from the airport itself.11
+You can find restaurants, marketplaces, vending machines, and more when traveling through an airport, but the government does not own these businesses–their operators rent space from the airport itself.12

 This rental agreement means operators running a food business in an airport must follow the same state, county, and municipal guidelines as any other restaurant in the area.